FRC5881/TBASlackBot/install.md

 After setting up the bot, the bot will message the user that set it up with some basic information.
 By default, the bot does not join any channels (including #general) on your team.
-Team members can open a DM with the bot and issue commands.
-Team members with appropriate permissions can __/invite__ the bot into other channels.
+Team members can open a DM with the bot and issue commands, and members with appropriate permissions can __/invite__ the bot into other channels.

 __WARNING:__ The Slack Event API (which the bot uses to receive messages) does not allow the bot, or you, to filter what messages are received.
 The bot will receive a copy of __every message sent and received__ in the channels the bot is invited to.
 Currently all messages the bot receives are shown on console temporarily to aid with debugging, and are not permanently saved, or written to disk.
-Therefore nothing said in a channel the bot has been invited to is private.
+Therefore nothing said in a channel the bot has been invited to, at this time, is private.
+Presently only one person has access to the console output, our programming mentor.
 The message logging will continue to be reduced as development moves on, as we have no interest in your channel chat.

 __If this concerns you, simply don't invite the bot to any channels.__